pvillela/rust-basic-stats/README.md

 # basic_stats

-A lightweight library that provides basic statistical estimators and hypothesis tests.
+A lightweight library that provides some basic parametric and non-parametric statistics and hypothesis tests.

 ## Documentation

-See the [API documentation](https://docs.rs/thread_map/latest/basic_stats/) on docs.rs, which includes an overview and usage examples, and the source [repo](https://github.com/pvillela/rust-basic-stats/tree/main).
+See the [API documentation](https://docs.rs/basic_stats/latest/basic_stats/) on docs.rs, which includes an overview and usage examples, and the source [repo](https://github.com/pvillela/rust-basic-stats/tree/main).

 ## Support